jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (iii) the prosecution of criminal offences.

 ### 81 Criteria for cost recovery
-The Minister of Police may recommend that regulations be made under section 86 only if the Minister is satisfied that,— (a) subject to the provisions of section 86, the fee or charge recovers no more than the actual and reasonable costs (including both direct and indirect costs) of the activity to which the fee or charge relates; and
+The responsible Minister may recommend that regulations be made under section 86 only if the responsible Minister is satisfied that,—
+  (a) subject to the provisions of section 86, the fee or charge recovers no more than the actual and reasonable costs (including both direct and indirect costs) of the activity to which the fee or charge relates; and
   (b) the fee or charge for the activity or class of activities to which the fee or charge relates is generally obtained from the users or beneficiaries of the service or class of services to which the activity relates at a level commensurate, as far as practicable, with their use of the service; and
   (c) the costs of the activity to which the fee or charge relates are efficiently incurred; and (d) the relationship between the costs of the activity to which the fee or charge relates and the nature and duration of the activity is clear.

 ### 82 Consultation
-(1) The Minister of Police may recommend that regulations be made under section 86 only if the Minister is satisfied that the Commissioner has done everything reasonable on the Commissioner’s part to consult the persons or organisations (or representatives of those organisations) that appear to the Commissioner to be affected or likely to be affected by the fee or charge.
+(1) The responsible Minister may recommend that regulations be made under section 86 only if the responsible Minister is satisfied that the Secretary for Justice has done everything reasonable to consult the persons or organisations (or representatives of those organisations) that appear to the Secretary for Justice to be affected or likely to be affected by the fee or charge.
 (2) The process for consultation must, to the extent practicable in the circumstances, include— (a) the giving of appropriate notice of the intention to make the regulation and of the contents of the proposed regulation; and
   (b) a reasonable opportunity for interested persons to make submissions; and